cyclejs-community/cyclic-router/README.md

 ```
 ### Routerify Options

-Routerify accepts an options object like so: `routerify(main, options)`
+Routerify accepts an options object like so: `routerify(main, switchPath, options)`

 The `options` object conforms to the interface:
 ```